MatthewlWilcox/Capstone/README.md

 The results of this project can be viewed [here](https://matthewlwilcox.github.io/Capstone/doc/Blog_post.html).

-The sturcutre of the repository is as follows:
+The structure of the repository is as follows:

 [data](https://github.com/MatthewlWilcox/Capstone/tree/main/data) - Here is the data for the project.
 It is divided up into final_datasets, RAWDATA, and Data_to_change.
 The final_dataset is the datasets that are used within the analysis.
 RAWDATA is the raw data that was scraped.
 Finally, Data_to_change is many of the intermediate steps to go from RAWDATA to the final datasets.